-In response to the CPRAB request, CEMVN assessed and verified via wetland value assessments (WVA) that the MSP could be revised from an ecosystem restoration project to a federal mitigation project that aligns with federal mitigation laws and policies and that it could produce the benefits necessary to offset the WSLP swamp mitigation requirement
+In response to the CPRAB request, CEMVN assessed and verified that the MSP could be revised from an ecosystem restoration project to a federal mitigation project that aligns with ER 1105-2-100, federal mitigation laws and policies, and that it could produce the benefits necessary to offset the WSLP swamp mitigation requirement.

-Two alternatives under the MSP were identified for consideration, the MSA-1 and MSA-2, in addition to the No-Action Alternative (alternatives are further described in Section 2.2).
-The MSA-1 alternative consists of both public and private lands while the MSA-2 is comprised of public lands only.
+Two alternatives under the MSP were identified for consideration, the Maurepas Swamp Alternative (MSA)-1 and MSA-2, in addition to the No-Action Alternative, which is the selected plan from EA #576 consisting of in-kind mitigation bank credits, the St. James project, and the Pine Island project (alternatives are further described in Section 2.2).
+The MSA-1 alternative consists of both public and private lands, while the MSA-2 is comprised of public lands only.